 Appeals are our bread and butter.
 Appeals differ from trials.
 In a trial, the jury decides the facts; in an appeal, a panel of judges (“justices”) decides the law.
-Appeals do not involve fact-finding beyond that performed at trial; the justices review documents, including trial transcripts, to determine whether there was legal error.
+Appeals do not involve fact-finding beyond that performed at trial; the justices review documents, including trial transcripts, to determine whether there was a legal error.
 In contrast to trials, appeals are mostly decided on written briefs.
-There may be oral argument, but almost always the appellate panel already has drafted its opinion.
+There may be oral arguments, but almost always, the appellate panel has already drafted its opinion.

 What is an Appeal?

-People who lose their case in court may file an appeal to a higher court for a review of the decision.
-The higher court reviews the case for any errors that might have affected the outcome.
+People who lose their case in court may file an appeal with their appeals lawyer to a higher court for a review of the decision.
+The higher court or appeals court reviews the case for any errors that might have affected the outcome.
 Parties may not present new evidence.

 Can My Case Be Appealed?

 Both criminal and civil cases can be appealed.
 Either party (plaintiff or defendant) may appeal in a civil case, but except in limited circumstances, only the defendant may appeal in a criminal case.
 If a criminal defendant is acquitted, the prosecutor may not appeal.
 Appeals generally assert (1) there was prejudicial (harmful) error; and/or (2) there was insufficient evidence for a reasonable trier of fact to reach the decision, which was thus unreasonable as a matter of law.

 How Appellate Courts Work

 There are appellate courts at both the state and federal levels.
 These appellate courts consist of a panel of judges, not a jury.
 Once an appeal has been filed, the case goes through several steps before a decision is made: